 The mosquito fish was introduced in the 1950s and 1970s to kill mosquito larvae - but unfortunately this fish is also a major competitor with native fish.
 The koi carp has been recently found in Northland.
 This fish has had a big impact in other parts of New Zealand because it undermines stopbanks by making burrows in the sides.
 Digging in the mud also affects water quality.
 The koi carp also competes with native fish for food.

 Goldfish have ended up in many rivers in Northland, although they often don't keep the same gold colour once they breed in the wild.
-They can revert to olive or brown shades from their original colouring.
+They can revert from their original colouring to olive or brown shades.
 Goldfish compete with native fish for food.

 Importance to Māori